Books with Characters in Their 20s

 Book Summary

-Twenty-year-old Margo has overcome her not-so-great childhood being raised by a struggling and self-absorbed single mom.
-She only saw her father, a pro-wrester, occasionally.
+Twenty-year-old Margo has overcome her not-so-great childhood, being raised by a struggling and self-absorbed single mom.
+She only saw her father, a pro-wrestler, occasionally.
 She was the product of an affair, and her dad still has another family.

 But now Margo is in college, determined to make a better life for herself…until she gets pregnant.
 And unfortunately, just like her mother, her baby’s father has another family.
 He’s also her professor.
 When he assumes she’ll eagerly have an abortion, she recoils and wants the baby.